Brain Teasers And Puzzles For Team Building Events

 The results are then used in the event of a tie, so the team's effort can be extremely important.

-Some team members are more suited to mental challenges, so this gives another angle to a day to ensure that as many team members as possible are appealed to.
+Some team members are more suited to mental challenges, so this gives another angle to a day to ensure that the activities appeal to as many team members as possible.

 Here are some examples of brain teasers, puzzles and dingbats.